Home Warranty Plumbing Coverage: What's Covered and What's Not

 Key differences to know:

-• Stoppage coverage handles blockages and clogs — think a toilet that won't flush or a drain that backs up.
-Most plans limit this to stoppages accessible via a standard sewer cable within 100 to 125 feet from a cleanout access point.
+• Stoppage coverage handles blockages and clogs (think a toilet that won't flush or a drain that backs up).
+A home warranty typically covers clogged drains and pipes, as long as they occur due to normal wear and tear and can be cleared with a standard sewer cable, generally within 100 feet of the access point.

-Both types of coverage typically exclude damage caused by tree roots, collapsed pipes outside the home's foundation, or problems that require special excavation equipment.
+Both types typically exclude damage caused by tree roots, collapsed pipes outside the home's foundation, or problems that require special excavation equipment.

 Home warranty plumbing coverage caps vary widely by company and plan tier.
-Here's a general benchmark:
+Many plans pay between $500 and $5,000 for covered plumbing issues during a 12-month contract period.
+Here's a general benchmark for 2026:

 Coverage Type Typical Limit